Free shipping > 150 euro in UK, IE, LU, FR, AT, PL, CZ, RO

 Eucalyptus oil was used as food for Koala bears from Australia.
 Which is not surprising, because most of Australia is densely covered with Eucalyptus trees.
 The oil is distilled from freshly picked leaves and only then becomes so concentrated that it can be used as real Eucalyptus oil.
 There are several eucalyptus oils available on the market, but we offer the Eucalyptus Globulus essential oil from China.
 Eucalyptus oil promotes concentration and is the sauna scent.

 In addition to ice balls, essential oils can also be added to the water in the sauna bucket.
-The essential oil remains floating on top of the water in the sauna bucket.
-It is therefore important that the water with the essential oil in it is thoroughly stirred before it is poured onto the sauna heater.
+The sauna oil will float on top of the water in the sauna bucket.
+It is therefore important that the water with the sauna oil in it is thoroughly stirred before it is poured onto the sauna heater.
 Immediately after stirring you can spoon the mixture onto the stove.
 It is also possible to scoop into the sauna bucket from below with the sauna spoon.
 Then you always have plenty of water and the right amount of scent in your sauna spoon when you pour the mixture onto the sauna heater.

-The scents that are most commonly used for an infusion in the sauna are:
+The sauna oils that are most commonly used for infusions in the sauna are:

 If you want something special, these scents are usually chosen: